MagicMarcos/ExpressVoting/README.md

 - Express
 - MongoDB
 - Mongoose
+- Socket.io

 ## Reflections and Lessons Learned:

-<p>This was a really neat exercise in using a new (to me) tech in firebase.
+<p>This was a really neat exercise in using a new (to me) tech in Socket.io.
 It was extremely easy to use, and the documentation was very straight-forward which was helpful in getting the application running. </p>

 ## Optimizations

-<p> As it stands, local storage is used to track which users have voted.
-This is of course a huge flaw!
-So future implementations we can look into fixing this issue.
-We can do this by adding authorization and tracking users and their votes. </p>
+<p> User authentication to come in future integrations </p>

 ## Errors and bugs

 <p> If something is behaving weirdly or unexpectedly, it is a bug!
-Please report it <a href="https://github.com/MagicMarcos/firebaseVoting/issues">here</a>.</p>
+Please report it <a href="https://github.com/MagicMarcos/ExpressVoting/issues">here</a>.</p>

 ## Running locally

-- Create a firebase account
-- Create a file called firebaseConfig.js and add your config variables to that page and export them as firebaseConfig
+- Create a .env file
+- Add your PORT and DB_string
+- use `npm run start`